zzdroide/ntpcl/Readme.md

 # ntpcl

-An NTP server for Chile using server's timezone.
+An NTP server for Chile using server's tzdata.

 ## Why